Our House System

 Find out more about each house below.

-At the beginning ofeach academic year meetings are held to elect House Captains from the sixth form.
-One boy and one girl from the Upper Sixth are elected from each house.
-The job of the house captains is to support the House leadersand to take responsibility for the leadership and organisation of their house throughout the forthcoming academic year.
-Unlike other Schools we also have Captains for Charities, Sports and Arts in each house to support the House leaders and help create a positive community ethos at SWA.
+At the beginning of each academic year meetings are held to elect House Captains from the sixth form.
+One boy and one girl are elected from each house.
+The job of the house captains is to support the House leaders and to take responsibility for the leadership and organisation of their house throughout the forthcoming academic year.
+Unlike other schools we also have Captains for Charities and Sports in each house to support the House leaders and help create a positive community ethos at SWA.

 House competitions take place throughout the year; with each department running one, all competitions give the students the opportunity to win house points via the e-praise system already in place.
 House points are added together and the house with the most points at the end of the year will win the overall house competition.